-Dataview table query materialization and line-level links to tasks in Obsidian
+Dataview table query materialization

 Introduction

-Dataview tables cannot be annotated, are always refreshing, consuming way more resources than needed to print my 3 rows table and cannot be copy pasted among other things
+Dataview tables cannot be annotated (are always refreshing, consuming way more resources than needed to print my 3 rows table) and cannot be copy pasted among other things

 Another gripe I had was with tasks: